-The Charters set out objectives, duties and responsibilities, composition and other procedural requirements.
-They include the right to interview management, meet with internal and external auditors (with or without management) and to seek advice from external consultants or specialists where it's considered necessary.

-Committee papers and minutes are provided to all directors, and committee Chairs report on the committee's work at the next scheduled Board meeting.
+The charters include the right to interview management, meet with internal and external auditors (with or without management) and to seek advice from external consultants or specialists where it is considered necessary.
+The changes made to the Board committees became effective on 1 July 2023.
+Committee papers and minutes are provided to all directors, and each committee Chair reports on the relevant committee's work at the next scheduled Board meeting.
 Directors are invited to attend any committee meeting, regardless of whether they are a member.

-Information regarding the number of times the committees met throughout the 2022 financial year and the individual attendance of members at those meetings can be found at page 35 of the 2022 Annual Report.
+Information regarding the number of times the committees met throughout the 2023 financial year and the individual attendance of members at those meetings can be found at page 42 of the 2023 Annual Report.